Study examines potential role of feed in ASF spread

 Feeding trial details

-In the feeding trial, 84 pigs were divided into groups of six – where one pig was the negative control and five received a contaminated feed or liquid, the researchers said.
-Doses of virus in the contaminated feed ranged from 103 50% tissue culture infectious dose (103 TCID50) to 108 TCID50, and doses provided in liquid ranged from 10 TCID50 to 104TCID50.
+In the feeding trial, 84 pigs were divided into groups of six – where one pig was the negative control and five received a contaminated solid or liquid feed, the researchers said.

 Pigs were monitored for clinical signs of the disease twice a day and blood samples were taken on day 0 and 5 post-inoculation, they said.
 Pigs showing symptoms of the disease were harvested before day 5 and all others were collected on day 5 for blood and tissue samples.

-The group found that pigs could become infected with the disease following the natural consumption of the contaminated feed or in a liquid medium, the researchers said.
+The team found that pigs could become infected with the disease following the natural consumption of the contaminated feed or in a liquid medium.
 No evidence of the disease was found in the 14 negative control pigs.

 The probability of infection increased as a larger amount of virus was added to either feed or liquid, they said.
 At the largest dose tested in liquid, 100% of pigs receiving the oral challenge developed the disease, however, no in-feed dose generated 100% infection.